gvwilson/thirdbit/src/fiction/iffy/index.md

 Iffy followed,
 squinting against the bright summer sun.

-She thought they would head toward the highway, but instead they angled away from, cross-country straight toward the looming bulk of the distant massif.
+She thought they would head back to the road, but instead they angled away from it, cross-country straight toward the looming bulk of the distant massif.
 Iffy wondered why Edson wasn't worried about being spotted by drones, but if he wasn't going to volunteer the information,